Omar Rudberg: 2024

-In early June 2024, Rudberg performed a solo live concert in Gröna Lund Amusement Park in Stockholm, Sweden.
+In early June 2024, Rudberg performed a solo concert love in Gröna Lund Amusement Park in Stockholm, Sweden.
 In mid-June, Rudberg performed at the School's Out event in Söderhamn, Sweden.
-In June, Rudberg partnered with Cover Nation for Pride month to sing a cover of Madonna's song "Sorry," which he performed atop the Nordiska Kompaniet rooftop in Stockholm.
+In June, Rudberg partnered with Cover Nation for Pride Month to sing a cover of Madonna's song "Sorry," which he performed atop the Nordiska Kompaniet rooftop in Stockholm.
 He also participated in PROUD SOUND, a days-long writing camp in the UK for queer artists.
-On 25 June, Rudberg announced via his social media platforms that he would be performing his first European-US tour as a solo artist starting in October 2024 with shows planned in London, France, the Netherlands, Germany, New York, and Los Angeles.
-On 28 June, Rudberg released two new singles, "Talk" and "Bye Bye" under the Elektra Records label and received a mention in Rolling Stone and Teen Vogue.
+On 25 June, Rudberg announced via his social media platforms that he would be performing his first European–US tour as a solo artist starting in October 2024, with shows planned in London, France, the Netherlands, Germany, New York City, and Los Angeles.
+On 28 June, Rudberg released two new singles, "Talk" and "Bye Bye", under the Elektra Records label and received a mention in Rolling Stone and Teen Vogue.
 He also released a music video for "Talk," featuring himself and Swedish actor and dancer Ruben Karsberg in a queer, flirty storyline set in Stockholm that showcased Rudberg and Karsberg performing alongside four other male dancers.

-In early July 2024, Rudberg participated in Allsång på Skansen in Stockholm where he sang "Red Light" and a cover ABBA's "Mamma Mia."
+In early July 2024, Rudberg participated in Allsång på Skansen in Stockholm where he sang "Red Light" and a cover ABBA's "Mamma Mia".
 In July, Rockbjörnen 2024 made Rudberg an official nominee after fans wrote his name and music into the festival's online nomination form.
-He was nominated Årets Manliga Artist, Årets Svenska Låt (for his song "Red Light"), and Årets Fans, as well as the festival's newly instituted Grönan Live Act of the Year.
+He was nominated as Årets Manliga Artist, Årets Svenska Låt (for his song "Red Light"), and Årets Fans, as well as the festival's newly instituted Grönan Live Act of the Year.

-In August 2024, Rudberg was featured in Variety Magazine and WWD, among other media sources, for being invited to attend Variety's Power of Young Hollywood event in Los Angeles, California.
+In August 2024, Rudberg was featured in Variety and WWD, among other media sources, for being invited to attend Varietys Power of Young Hollywood event in Los Angeles, California.
 He attended the event, which celebrated young actors who have had an impact in movies and shows over the last year, and appeared on the event's red carpet.
-On 24 August, Rudberg performed in the Trädgården Festival in Kristianstad, Sweden.
+On 24 August, Rudberg performed during the Trädgården Festival in Kristianstad, Sweden.
 On 29 August, Rudberg performed at Kulturkalaset in Gothenburg, Sweden.
-Audience members came from around the world to see him perform, including fans from Australia, the Netherlands, Germany, Denmark and the US.
+Audience members came from around the world to see him perform, including fans from Australia, the Netherlands, Germany, Denmark, and the US.